Janet Grillo: Fly Away

-In 2011, Grillo wrote, directed and produced the ultra-low-budget feature Fly Away starring Ashley Rickards of MTV's Awkward (TV series).
+In 2011, Grillo wrote, directed and produced the ultra-low-budget feature Fly Away starring Ashley Rickards of MTV's Awkward.
 The film premiered in dramatic competition at SXSW in 2011, won Jury Prize for Best Performance at Arizona International Film Festival and was nominated for a Voice Award for its depiction of mental illness.
 Fly Away opened in limited release to critical acclaim from The New York Times, Los Angeles Times, HuffPost, New York Observer, Variety, and The Hollywood Reporter.
 Critic Rex Reed of the New York Observer said it deserved an Academy Award nomination, and Los Angeles Times Calendar Section sited it as one of the four indie film performances most overlooked for Oscar nomination that year.

 Jack of the Red Hearts

-Most recently, Grillo directed and executive produced Jack of the Red Hearts, a narrative feature starring Famke Janssen and AnnaSophia Robb.
+Grillo directed and executive produced Jack of the Red Hearts, a narrative feature starring Famke Janssen and AnnaSophia Robb.
 It won the Jury Prize at the inaugural Bentonville Film Festival, which was co-founded by actress/activist Geena Davis to advance women and diversity.
 The film also won the Audience Award for the Best Narrative Feature, the Jury Award for the Best Feature Narrative and the Director Prize for Best Young Actress (for Taylor Richardson's performance as a severely autistic child) at Woods Hole Film Festival 2015, and The Chimaera Project Award at the Catalina Film Festival 2015.

+In 2022, Janet directed the independent narrative sci-fi comedy, Alien Intervention.
+Originally titled The Warm Season, the film won Festival Director’s Award at the Boston Sci Fi Film Festival and Best Cinematography Award at the Santa Fe Film Festival.
+It was programmed in several festivals including Woodstock Film Festival and Arizona Film Festival.
+It is distributed on streaming platforms.